Developer announces buyer’s incentive on inventory homes ready now

 Developers at Chapel Hill are offering an incentive to the next three homebuyers on qualifying inventory ready homes to include $7,500 for the first buyer, $5,000 to the second buyer and $2,500 to the third buyer, all buyer’s choice.
 See on-site agents for details at our information center and model home, located at 17141 Bradshaw St.

 This celebrated new home development offers a portfolio of new building homesites starting from the upper $80,000s, many of which are daylight, walkout and cul-de-sac locations.
-The impressive model home row, located along Bradshaw Street north of 173rd Street, features some of Kansas City’s premier building companies, including Don Julian Builders, NewMark Homes, James Engle Custom Homes, Parkview Homes KC, Suma Design and Construction and Bickimer Homes, plus a featured and staged floor plan by Encore Building Co. that’s available for sale.
+The impressive model home row, located along Bradshaw Street north of 173rd Street, features some of Kansas City’s premier building companies, including Don Julian Builders, NewMark Homes, James Engle Custom Homes, Parkview Homes KC, Suma Design and Construction and Bickimer Homes, plus a featured and staged model home by Encore Building Co. that’s currently available for sale.

 “Chapel Hill is situated in one of the most picturesque areas of southern Overland Park,” said Bill Gerue with Weichert Realtors, Welch & Company, who markets the community.
 “We have home plans to fit nearly any lifestyle needs and we have several homes that will be available to close on in the next 30-90 days.”